 You can turn off individual pixels by setting them to an intensity of zero.

-You can even make pixels blink!
-The board supports a fixed blink rate that you set using the blink function.
+function.
 This function takes in the number of milliseconds to use for the blink rate (but internally it can only blink in 270ms increments so you might not get an exact match).
 For example to blink pixels about once every half second call:

 display.blink(500)

 You'll notice nothing actually changes on the board.
 This is because in addition to intensity each LED pixel has a blink state which can be enabled and disabled.
-The fill command can actually set all pixels and turn them on to blink:
+The fill

 display.fill(127, blink=True)

-You can turn off the blinking by setting blink=False.
+You can turn off the blinking by setting blink=False

 display.pixel(0, 0, 127, blink=True)